 The primary reason we catch the larger fish on Jurassic Park trips is because we use larger baits and due to its distance from Santa Cruz and Half Moon Bay, these areas are only fished by a handful of boats.
 We typically use jigs (metal lures) or shrimp fly jigs with large strips of real squid or live anchovies on anywhere from 1 pound to several pounds of lead weight.
 We hold the prestigious IGFA world record for olive rockfish (pacific snapper).

 This trip is not for the faint of heart or young children.
-We find that 2nd grade kids and older seem to do okay on these trips but they may need your help bringing up their fish from potentially 300 feet.
+We find that an 11 year-old seems to do okay on these trips but may need your help bringing up their fish.
+Because of the depths we fish we only have four people on a rod at a time.
+Trust me, once you haul a reluctant 15 pound fish up from 300 feet down you’re going to want to sit out for a spell.

 This trip is a real treat and one you won’t forget for many years.
 Jurassic Park!